Kibnet/Avalonia.TestRecorder/docs/troubleshooting.md

 3. **Check available AutomationIds:**
 The exception message includes all available AutomationIds in the window.
 Review this list to find the correct ID.

+4. **Improve tree path resilience:**
+The test framework now includes improved tree path resolution that is more resilient to visual tree differences in headless mode.
+If you're still experiencing issues, consider adding AutomationIds to your controls for more stable selectors.

 ---